Search

 Is a Guide Dog Right for Me?

-Let’s see if we can find a dog to fit your lifestyle!
-Guide dog handlers experience an incredible bond with their dog.
-A guide dog offers an opportunity to increase independence and confidence through the advantages of companionship and teamwork.
-The following questions are designed to assist in determining if the guide dog lifestyle is right for you.
+Working with a guide dog is an experience like no other.
+The unique bond handlers form with their Dogs represents an opportunity to increase independence and confidence through the advantages of teamwork.
+The following questions are designed to assist in determining if a guide dog is right for your lifestyle and everyday travel needs.

 Travel Skills